 Outsource your chores

 The average Brit spend 208 hours a year doing household tasks, according to research from Airtasker.
-Think about what you could do with all the extra time if you were to outsource some of your chores!
+Think about what workaholics could do with all the extra time if they were to outsource some of their chores!

 In the past, only the wealthiest of people could afford to have their household tasks taken off their hands.
 But, there are now plenty of companies that will help you out for a small fee — and you can often find and book the services you need with a few taps on your phone.

 For example, if you’re tired of devoting so much time to washing and ironing your clothes, Laundrapp could be the perfect solution.
 It’s a mobile app that you can use to arrange for your clothing to be picked up, washed, and dropped back off at a time and place that suits you.
 So, if you’re tired of looking at your overflowing washing basket, or you want to free up more of your time, give it a go!

 Subscribe to a recipe box service

 In order to perform at your best, you need to make sure you’re getting a balanced diet.
 But, meal planning, making regular trips to the supermarket, and cooking your food can take up a huge amount of time.
 So, when you feel like you just don’t have enough hours to do everything you want to, streamlining this aspect of your life is a great idea.